Business Compliance12 min read1 May 2026

 • Register via: BizFile+ (bizfile.gov.sg)

-What ACRA registration does NOT cover: Industry-specific licences, GST registration (separate process with IRAS), employer CPF obligations, and sector-specific regulatory approvals.
-These are all additional requirements depending on your business activities.
+What ACRA registration does NOT cover: Industry-specific licences, GST registration (that goes through IRAS), employer CPF obligations, and sector-specific approvals.
+Those are all separate processes.

 Step 2: Determine Your Industry-Specific Licences

-The fastest way to identify which licences your business needs is through GoBusiness Licensing at licence1.business.gov.sg.
-The portal offers a Licence Recommendation Tool: answer a series of questions about your business activities, and it generates a list of required licences with links to apply.
+The quickest way to figure out what you need is GoBusiness Licensing at licence1.business.gov.sg.
+Their Licence Recommendation Tool asks about your business activities and generates a list of required licences with application links.

 Food and Beverage